-The Fed’s Emergency Rate Cut: What This Means for Interest Rate Hedges
+• The Fed’s Emergency Rate Cut: Impacts on Interest Rate Hedges

 On March 3, 2020, the Federal Open Market Committee (FOMC) made an emergency 50bp interest rate cut in response to the Coronavirus’ impact on the U.S. economy.